Benefits of Pigeon Pose

 Dwi Pada Rajkapotasana – Purna Ushtrasana

-In our modern, often sedentary, lifestyles, many people develop tightness in the muscles surrounding the pelvis.
-This lack of mobility and tightness in turn commonly results in generalized back pain but can even cause issues with the sciatica nerve.
-In fact, this tightness around the pelvis does not only affect the body locally but can also affect our breathing and our nervous system.
+In our modern, often inactive lifestyles, people tend to develop tightness in the muscles surrounding the pelvis.
+This lack of mobility and tightness can cause back pain and could even lead to sciatica nerve issues if not dealt with.
+In fact, tightness around the pelvis affects the body locally and can also impact breathing and the nervous system.

-Hip-opening is a common term in yoga and refers to stretching the muscles surrounding the pelvis.
-With the opening of the hips, we usually mean increasing the external rotation capacity of the upper legs.
-We work these muscles as we bring the front leg into an external rotation and abduction.
-A common mistake in Pigeon Pose is that the front leg is too parallel and not abducted enough.
-In that case, we lose one of the main benefits of the pose.
-When the front leg is too parallel we lose the stretch of the adductor muscles and the deep lateral rotators which are located below our glutes. (such as the piriformis).
+We work these muscles as we bring the front leg into an external rotation, away from our midline.
+A common mistake in Pigeon Pose is that the front leg is too close to your midline and not spread outwards enough.
+In that case, we miss out on one of the main benefits of the Pigeon Pose (stretching the hips).
+When the front leg is too parallel to the midline, we lose the stretch of the adductor muscles and the deep lateral rotators, which are located below our glutes (such as the piriformis).
+So, make sure the thigh of your front leg is spread outwards enough to feel the stretch when you do this pose.

-The muscles at the front of the pelvis, the hip flexors, are also very important influences on our mobility and pelvis-alignment.
-Short hip flexors pull the pelvis into a forward tilt which can have ramifications on our spine and entire body.
-Due to prolonged sitting or exercises such as running and cycling, the Iliopsoas and rectus femoris tighten and shorten.
-We work these muscles in Pigeon Pose as we stretch one leg back and bring the pelvis toward the ground.
+The muscles at the front of the pelvis, known as hip flexors, play a crucial role in our mobility and pelvis alignment.
+When these hip flexors are tight, they can pull the pelvis forward, affecting the alignment of the spine and the entire body.
+Activities like sitting, running, and cycling can cause the Iliopsoas and rectus femoris muscles to tighten and shorten.
+To stretch and release these muscles, we can perform the Pigeon Pose by extending one leg back and bringing the pelvis towards the ground.

-Pigeon Pose helps to stretch the hip flexors and re-establish a healthy lumbar curve.
-It also increases mobility in the front body and gently activates the muscles in the lower back, while activating the core.
+Along with a stronger core, Pigeon Pose helps stretch the hip flexors and re-establish a healthy lumbar curve.
+It also increases mobility in the front body and gently works the lower back muscles.
 All these factors together make the Pigeon Pose an excellent asana to reduce lower back pain.

 Read more: Yoga for Lower Back Pain: How Yoga Can Help to Relieve Chronic Back Pain

-It is quite common knowledge that our body stores stress and trauma.
-The psoas muscle is considered to be a storehouse of unresolved emotions and tension by many teachers.
-We see this in our classes too.
+Pigeon Pose is great for stress relief.
+Our bodies often hold onto stress and emotions, especially in the psoas muscle.
+Many teachers consider the psoas muscle a depot of unresolved emotions and tension.
+We see this in our classes, too.
 During long holds of poses that stretch the psoas, many students experience an emotional release.

 About the author